JACoW-org/AcrobatPitStopTools/README.md

 Put it into the` \Microsoft\Addins` folder.

+### embeddable_symbol_font

+Install this TrueType font on the workstations of the proceedings office

 ## Changelog

+### 20230306 `embeddable_symbol_font`
+Modified symbol TrueType font to be used by editors in case "save as PS + distill" is needed.

 ### 20221020 `JACoW-11.joboptions`
 Some problems with version 10 of the joboptions were experienced while using